Saurabh-Bhargav/Project/Azure/AzureMonitoring/StepGuide.md

      - In the left pane, select "Resource providers."
      - Search for "Microsoft.AlertsManagement" and click "Register" to enable it.

-Congratulations!
-You have successfully created a VM with a storage account and registered the required resource providers.

-1. Minimize Cloud Shell pane (but do not close it).

 ## Task 3: Create and configure an Azure Log Analytics workspace and Azure Automation-based solutions